League of Professional System Administrators: Training and tutorials

 System Administrators gather at an information booth for LOPSA at a conference.

 Organizational structure

-The organization is a 501c3 not-for-profit group, and is governed by a nine-member board of directors.
+The organization was a 501c3 not-for-profit group, and was governed by a nine-member board of directors.
 The first board was elected in July 2005 by the membership of SAGE.
 Elections are held each year for either four or five board members, with each election term being for two years.

-LOPSA is headquartered in Mount Laurel, New Jersey.
+LOPSA was headquartered in Mount Laurel, New Jersey.

 Chapters and affiliations

 LOPSA fosters community through local chapters and affiliation with and support for other local groups.